-Over the last 3 to 4 years something really special happened.
+Over the last 3 to 5 years something really special happened.
 Girls and women all over the world stood up and shouted at the top of their lungs, “Me too!”.
 They said, “Me too, I’ve stayed quiet when I’ve been spoken to in a way that makes my skin crawl!”, Me too, I’ve been objectified in my workplace or school”, “Me too, I’ve been touched without consent”.
 Together, they said, “ME TOO!
-I’m sick and tired of this, I’ve had enough and I’m ready to stand up to my bullies.”
+I’m sick and tired of this, I’ve had enough and I’m ready and standing up to bullies.”

 It a has been a powerful time for anyone who has ever been mistreated by someone else and felt they couldn’t come forward because they were too afraid of what might happen to them.
 That best case scenario, they’d not be believed or be labelled a ‘square’ and worst case, they would be bullied mercilessly, shamed or have their dreams destroyed.

 ‘Me too’ and all the incredible work done by campaigners and advocates like Grace Tame here in Australia recently have done an amazing thing, they’ve opened our eyes up to the fact that we can say something, we can come forward, we don’t have to put up with feeling small, insignificant, afraid or objectified in any way.
 And while it really starts something incredible, let’s take a minute and be really honest with ourselves here… it doesn’t fix everything instantly.
 There is no magical cure to bullying and harassment and abuse.
 There’s no campaign strong enough to stop it all in one go.

-So while ‘Me too’ really was special and has started a movement, for those of us who still dread seeing that girl at school, hate being around our boss at our part-time job, or have to deal with a parent who puts us down, ‘Me too’ maybe just isn’t enough.
+So while ‘Me too’ really was special and has started a movement, for those of us who still dread seeing that boy at school, hate being around our boss at our part-time job, or have to deal with a parent who puts us down, ‘Me too’ maybe just isn’t enough.